by Texas Homesteader ~

 Reducing Junk Mail Trash In Our Mailbox

 I hate junkmail from an environmental standpoint as well as a personal one.
-Why must I deal with mail time & time again that I didn’t request and don’t want?
-Especially if there’s no way I’ll ever be a customer of theirs?
+Why must I deal with mail time & time again that I didn’t request for items I won’t buy?
+Since there’s no way I’ll ever be a customer of those products it’s waste all the way around.

 I politely request to OPT OUT of all mailings from them or their affiliates.
 (I have a copy/paste verbiage I send to each one and then add the information shown on the label.)
 99% of the time it’s a quick response & compliance.
-Now most days our mailbox is empty!
+Since we use electronic billing and payment for our bills, most days our mailbox is empty!

-But for the small amount of mail we do get, envelopes and letters are tossed into my composter.
+For the small amount of mail we do get, paper envelopes and letters are tossed into my composter.

 And I use any newspaper we receive to line the compost bucket beneath my sink.
 It goes to satisfy the ‘browns’ requirement of my compost while keeping my compost bucket tidy.